See

 2.

-Immortal lines derived from post-selection HMEC grown in serum-free MCDB170 (Chart
+Immortal lines derived from post-selection post-stasis HMEC grown in high stress serum-free MCDB170 (Chart

 1, Panel B)